toothless-cat/E-Scooter-Surface-Classification/README.md

 Here is an outline of the resources included:

-# Development Phase (outdated, optimized for skateboard data):
+# Development Phase (outdated, optimized for skateboard data)

   App: A custom Android app that streams GPS and IMU data to a Kinesis stream via API